 Aviva Investors has a simple capital structure comprising Common Equity Tier 1 ("CET1") and Tier 2 ("T2") capital.
-CET1 capital is the highest-ranking form of capital and comprises ordinary share capital, share premium, retained profits and other reserves amounting to £395.7m at 31 December 2020.
-Tier 2 capital was held throughout 2020 in the form of a £25m subordinated loan received from AIHL's immediate parent, Aviva Group Holdings Limited ("AGHL"), and was repaid in full on 24 December 2020.
+CET1 capital is the highest-ranking form of capital and comprises ordinary share capital, share premium, retained profits and other reserves amounting to £411.6m at 31 December 2021.

-At 31 December 2020 and throughout the year, Aviva Investors complied with the capital requirements as set by the FCA.
+At 31 December 2021 and throughout the year, Aviva Investors complied with the capital requirements as set by the FCA.